core-wg/core-problem-details/draft-ietf-core-problem-details.md

 about the direction; it can be explicitly given as `null` to express the same while overriding any context that might be considered applying to this element.
+Note that the proper processing of Language and Direction Metadata is an active area of investigation; the reader is advised to consult ongoing standardization activities such as {{STRING-META}} when processing the information represented in this tag.

 In CDDL: